Domains

 • Install Wordpress: Checking this box will install Wordpress in an automated way.
 In this case, two fields will appear for you to enter the password that you will need to access the administration panel once the installation is complete.
 Please note that Wordpress can only be installed if the web server can be activated ( that is, if you have checked the box above and the DNS are properly configured) and if the Document Root folder is empty.

-More information on this functionality can be found in this page: PhP-fpm Pools
+More information on this functionality can be found on this page: PHP-FPM Pools

 Permissions